LEA-01 Leases of Land

 Note: The execution page of the Lease form should be signed/executed by the Lessor(s) and the Lessee(s).
 Whilst referring to the page number containing the original signatures contained within the lease deed has become common practice, it is not recommended.

-For transactions over Crown land, unless the Crown land is vested for purposes of another Act, consent of the Minister for Lands will be required under section 18 of the LAA (see Paragraph 12.1.7 of the Land Titles Registration practice manual).
+For transactions over Crown land, unless the Crown land is vested for purposes of another Act, consent of the Minister for Lands will be required under section 18 of the LAA (CRW-01 Crown Land - General).

 The consent of any mortgagee or annuitant registered in priority to the lease is required.
 (See section 91 of the TLA).
 Consent should be included in the body of the lease or affixed to the document.